terascope/teraslice/packages/teraslice/README.md

 > Distributed computing platform for processing JSON data

-This is a package within the [Teraslice](https://github.com/terascope/teraslice) monorepo.
+This a package within the [Teraslice](https://github.com/terascope/teraslice) monorepo.
 See our [documentation](https://terascope.github.io/teraslice/docs/packages/teraslice/overview) for more information or the [issues](https://github.com/terascope/teraslice/issues?q=is%3Aopen+is%3Aissue+label%3Apkg%2Fteraslice) associated with this package

 ## Contributing